 For sophomore Trevor Cobb, life at Drury is so much more dynamic than he could have imagined.
 As a triple major in Writing, Spanish, and Graphic Design, and a student worker employed by three different offices on campus, he is always doing something.

 “I keep myself very busy and love every moment of it,” Trevor says.

-Busy is an understatement: Trevor works in the Olin Library, Marketing and Communications, and Career Planning and Development, as well as being Campus News Editor for The Mirror and volunteering several hours a week at a local elementary with his Summit Park group.
+Busy is an understatement: Trevor works in the Olin Library, Marketing and Communications, and Career Planning and Development.
+He is also the Campus News Editor for The Mirror and volunteers several hours a week at a local elementary.

 “I love how convenient Drury makes everything—I can work in between classes and get involved super easily,” he says.

 “I feel like I know everyone here, and you just can’t get that at a larger school.”

 With a student population of 1,315 and a faculty to student ratio of 10 to 1, Drury is the perfect environment to foster close relationships.

 “I can walk down Drury Lane and wave to ten people on a two-minute walk,” Trevor says.

 At Drury, freshmen take a CORE 101 class designed to develop the skills necessary to succeed in college.
 Trevor fondly remembers taking The Politics of Rock N’ Roll Honors and living in Sunderland Hall as part of a Living Learning Community.